KellyCahill/NLP_SocialMedia/README.md

 ```

 ## Model Evaluating with Test set (Twitter_Corpus_test.csv)
-Model evaluation using the twitter paraphrase corpus test set which is already labeled follows similar method above, using all functions from above.
-Adjust the files as shown in BertEval.py
+* Model evaluation using the twitter paraphrase corpus test set which is already labeled follows similar method above, using all functions from above.
+* Adjust the files as shown in BertEval.py
+* Make sure BERT_MODEL is the name of the trained model
 ```python
 # The input data dir.
 Should contain the .tsv files (or other data files) for the task.
 DATA_DIR = "data/"